wmk1/toll-road-blockchain-system/README.md

 ## Route price

-The price will be decided by 3 variables:
+The price of a route will be determined by 3 variables:

 * the entry toll booth
 * the exit toll booth